phatt-23/thesis-template/chapters/preliminary-and-concluding.typ

 // Note that if any section gets too long you can always create new files and
 // separate it out into multiple files.
 And then just import or include them in here.

+// Titles shown in the title page.
+// You should do this manually and not just getting the string from the lang-database.yml,
+// because, if the title is long, it's will break in weird uncontrollable ways.
+//
+// #linguify("title", lang: "cs")
+// #linguify("title", lang: "en")
+#let title = (
+  cs: (
+    main: [
+      Komponenta výukového serveru TI -- \
+      NP-úplné problémy 2
+    ],
+    sub: [
+      Komponenta výukového serveru TI -- \
+      NP-úplné problémy 2
+    ],
+  ),
+  en: (
+    main: [
+      Component of Learning Server for \
+      Theoretical~Computer~Science -- \
+      NP-complete~problems~2
+    ],
+    sub: [
+      Component of Learning Server for \
+      Theoretical~Computer~Science -- \
+      NP-complete~problems~2

+    ],
+  )
+)

 // Abstracts.
 Are mandatory.
 #let abstract = (
   en: [